oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

 *Worker Nodes* are often referred to as the backbone of a Kubernetes cluster, as they form the foundation and perform the bulk of the computational and operational tasks.
 They have three main components:

-* *Container Runtime* - Responsible for pulling container and running container images.
+* *Container Runtime* - Responsible for pulling containers and running the container images.
 * *Kubelet* - The primary `node-agent` responsible for interacting with the *Container Runtime* to ensure that containers are running and healthy on the node.
-* *Kube-Proxy* - Acts as a sort of proxy and loadbalancer, responsible for routing traffic to the appropriate container based on IP and port number of the incoming request.
+* *Kube-Proxy* - Acts as a sort of proxy and load-balancer, responsible for routing traffic to the appropriate container based on IP and port number of the incoming request.

 ![Worker Nodes](images/worker_nodes.png "Worker Nodes")